DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/subject-knowledge-enhancement.md

 If you do a part-time course and complete less than 25 hours a week, this will be paid in proportion to your course hours.

-If you complete your SKE course with compressed hours, this will affect your bursary amount.
+If you complete your SKE course with compressed hours, this might reduce your bursary amount.
 How and when your bursary is paid will vary by your training provider.

-You can use your SKE bursary for any extra costs you may have, for example, making up for any lost income.
+You can use your SKE bursary for any extra costs you may have while studying, for example, making up for any lost income.

 ### Eligibility for an SKE bursary